tomsWebConsulting/twcsl/v7.1/Page Section Gallery Hover on Everything But/README.md

-# Page Section Gallery Masonry Hover on Everything But
+# Page Section Gallery Hover on Everything But

 ### Version 0.1d1